ubadineke/ubadineke/README.md

 ## Hi there 👋
 # Software Engineer | Backend

 🚀 Excited to have you on my GitHub!
-I'm passionate about crafting reliable and scalable backend systems.
+I'm passionate about crafting reliable and scalable systems.
 Here's what I work with:

 ## Technologies: